-paragraph 17.290; BPM6, paragraphs 7.36-7.37).13 For transactions, BPM6 permits net recording when gross reporting is impractical (paragraph 8.34; for example, payment netting under the International Swaps and Derivatives Association (ISDA) Master Agreement), without a clear indication what this means or a link to the recording of positions.
+21. Both 2008 SNA and BPM6 recognize the need for net recording of assets and liabilities in some cases, but the guidance for transactions is not fully aligned and is possibly not sufficiently detailed.
+Positions should be recorded on a gross basis and can switch between assets and liabilities (2008 SNA, paragraph 17.290; BPM6, paragraphs 7.36-7.37).
+To transactions, BPM6 permits net recording when gross reporting is impractical (paragraph 8.34; for example, payment netting under the International Swaps and Derivatives Association (ISDA) Master Agreement), without a clear indication what this means or a link to the recording of positions.
 In paragraph 3.118, BPM6 provides forwards as an example, but not in paragraph 8.34.
 The 2008 SNA guidance specifically on financial derivatives is very limited and somewhat ambiguous (paragraph 11.114), implying that general rules (paragraph 11.41) requiring gross recording of assets and liabilities should apply.
+There is also no guidance on recording transactions in the period in which the recording of a contract changes between assets and liabilities.